Watch and Learn: Learning to Use Computers from Online Videos: Experiments and Analysis

-\textbf{Agentic framework.} We use Jedi~\citep{jedi}, a state-of-the-art vision-only agentic framework for OSWorld.
-Jedi couples an MLLM planner (OpenAI o3), which outputs natural-language action steps, with the Jedi-7B grounding model, which maps those steps to executable UI actions.
-We report results both with and without our trajectories provided as in-context exemplars to the agent.
+\textbf{Agentic framework.} We use Jedi~\citep{jedi}, a vision-only agentic framework for OSWorld that combines an MLLM planner (OpenAI~o3) with the Jedi-7B grounding model that maps natural language steps to executable UI actions.
+Its modular design allows straightforward integration of our ICL exemplars, so we evaluate Jedi both with and without retrieved IDM-labeled trajectories.

-\textbf{Open-source models.} We train UI-TARS-1.5-7B~\citep{uitars} and Qwen~2.5-VL~7B~\citep{qwen25vl} with supervised fine-tuning on our 53,125 video-derived trajectories.
-This dual evaluation highlights that our data improve both specialized CUAs and general-purpose multimodal models.
+\textbf{Open-source CUAs.} UI-TARS-1.5-7B~\citep{uitars} and Qwen~2.5-VL~7B~\citep{qwen25vl} are trained with supervised fine-tuning on our 53{,}125 video-derived trajectories, enabling a controlled comparison against TongUI-labeled data and the exemplar-based performance of multimodal models.